claceio/docs/content/docs/QuickStart.md

 - Checks out the `github.com/streamlit/streamlit-example`
 - Copy any missing files from the app specification `python-streamlit` into the repo
-- Load the app source and metadata into the Clace server metadata database (SQLite)
+- Load the app source and metadata into the OpenRun server metadata database (SQLite)

-When the first API call is done to the app (lazy-loading), the Clace server will build the container image from the `Containerfile` defined in the spec, start the container and setup the proxy for the app APIs.
+When the first API call is done to the app (lazy-loading), the OpenRun server will build the container image from the `Containerfile` defined in the spec, start the container and setup the proxy for the app APIs.

 Any env params which need to be passed to the app can be configured as [app params]({{< ref "app/overview/#app-parameters" >}}).
 Params are set, during app creation using `app create --param port=9000` or after creation using `param update port 9000 /myapp`.

 If the source repo has a `Containerfile` or `Dockerfile`, the `container` spec is a generic spec which works with any language or framework.
 If the container file defined a port using `EXPOSE` directive, then port is not required.
 Otherwise, specify a port, for example

 ```
-clace app create --spec container --approve --param port=8000 \
+openrun app create --spec container --approve --param port=8000 \
      github.com/myorg/myrepo /myapp
 ```